emaphp/odoo-starter-docker/README.md

 This will setup the database and initialize the `base` module.
 You can modify `odoo/base/res_users_data.xml` to prevent using the default credentials for the `admin` user.
 The company name can also be modified beforehand in `odoo/base/res_company_data.xml`.

 Alternatively, an `odoo-init-lang` container is also included.
-This process is similar to `odoo-init` but it will also try to setup the installation language by adding the `--load-language` option.
+This process is similar to `odoo-init` but it will also try to setup the localization language by adding the `--load-language` option.
 The language to use must be specified in `ODOO_INIT_LANG`.
-This container also overrides the original language data with `odoo/base/res_lang_data.xml`.

 ### Running Odoo ###